evolvedbinary/prosemirror-lwdita/packages/prosemirror-lwdita-backend/README.md

 If you wish, the backend can be deployed on the same server that runs the [ProseMirror LwDITA Demo](../prosemirror-lwdita-demo/README.md).

-Our instructions are for the following suggested Environment:
+Our instructions are for the following suggested environment:
 * [Ubuntu](https://www.ubuntu.com) Linux
 * [nginx](https://nginx.org/en/) Web Server
 * [Let's Encrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/) for TLS/SSL Encryption